JavadTe/mjt-civ-ipriot-smiley/knowledge_and_evidence.md

    > Smiley
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > it use the smily data to translate the datat to RaspberryPi display
+   > it uses the smily data to translate the datat to RaspberryPi display
    >

 ### 2.7.
 Sad Smileys Can’t Blink (Or Can They?)